 What is better: Objective-C or Swift?

 Some time ago expressing our opinion in the hot global discussion about the choice between Photoshop and Sketch we mentioned: “The answer we would like to give is really simple.
 There is no any vs. There shouldn’t be any war between the options which can complement each other.
 Obviously, now there is no any perfect and ideal software for design: if it existed, everybody would use only this ideal choice and there wouldn’t be any need for fight.”

-Briefly characterizing the programming languages according to her extended practical experience in iOS development, Tubik CTO Maria mentions that although Objective-C is older and common, Swift could be described as more simple in syntax and stable in work process.
+Briefly characterizing the programming languages according to her extended practical experience in iOS development, Tubik CTO Maria mentions that although Objective-C is older and common, Swift could be described as more simple in syntax and stable in the work process.

 Which programming language is more useful to know?

-Due to Xcode which is the integrated developing environment (IDE) with a set of software development tools iOS developers can work applying either Objective-C or Swift in fact using the same developer tool.
+Due to Xcode, which is the integrated developing environment (IDE) with a set of software development tools, iOS developers can work applying either Objective-C or Swift, in fact, using the same developer tool.

 As long as Objective-C exists much longer, it’s natural that plenty of simple and complex applications have already been accomplished with this language.
-Not knowing Objective-C and starting straight from Swift can limit developer’s professional flexibility.
-It can be especially obvious in case when developers have to update existing products.
+Not knowing Objective-C and starting straight from Swift can limit a developer’s professional flexibility.
+It can be especially obvious in cases when developers have to update existing products.

 In case if there is considerable amount of time between studying basics and applying them into real practice, our advice is to start with Objective-C. Although it is often described as more complicated, it establishes a solid foundation of basic principles and routine of creating applications for and using iOS system.
 On this basis, learning another iOS language such as Swift which is syntactically simpler will not seem too hard.